My therapeutic approach

 If you want psychoeducation tips or an art therapy directive, I am happy to offer those – but anything I offer is with your consent and with the encouragement to say “no,” at any point.

-One of the most effective parts of therapy is the therapist-client relationship.
-Building this relationship and opening up to someone can take time.
-Healing and processing difficulties can take time.
+Building a therapeutic relationship and opening up to someone can take time.
+Healing and processing difficult experiences and feelings can take time.
 Short-term therapy is always an option, and we can make great strides in a short time.
 We will move at the pace you set for us, but I will invite slowness into the room when possible.

 Creating is a human need.
 In creating, we can learn about ourselves and others, our relationship to self, community, and the world around us.
 By creating, we can also just have fun, zone out, tune in, relax, or get energized.
 I will invite art-making into sessions if that interests you, whether the art is visual, musical, written or spoken.
 Therapy and art overlap as forms of story-telling.